An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Materials and Methods

 Figure~\ref{fig:ontology_sim} illustrates the primitives in the computation of ontology-based similarity functions.
-There are several mathematical expressions that combine these primitives to produce similarity functions.
-We consider the following representative set:
+There~are several mathematical expressions that combine these primitives to produce similarity functions.
+We consider the following representative similarity functions:

 The function $S^{\mathsf{PATH}}_{t,s}$ is a commonly used conversion of $path_{t,s}$ to a similarity score in the unit interval.
-Leacock \& Chodorow's $S^{\mathsf{LCH}}_{t,s}$ function adjusts the inverse of $path_{t,s}$ to the total depth of the ontology~\cite{Leacock1998}.
-Wu \& Palmer's $S^{\mathsf{WUP}}_{t,s}$ function relates the depths in the ontology representing the commonalities between $t$ and $s$ with the Dice coefficient by their least common subsumer~\cite{Wu1994}.
-Analogously, Lin's measure uses the ICs instead of depths with the same coefficient~\cite{Lin1998}.
+Leacock and Chodorow's $S^{\mathsf{LCH}}_{t,s}$ function adjusts the inverse of $path_{t,s}$ to account for the total depth of the ontology~\cite{Leacock1998}.
+Wu and Palmer's $S^{\mathsf{WUP}}_{t,s}$ function relates the depths in the ontology representing the commonalities between $t$ and $s$ with the Dice coefficient by their least common subsumer~\cite{Wu1994}.
+Analogously, Lin's measure uses ICs instead of depths with the same coefficient~\cite{Lin1998}.
 Resnik's function $S^{\mathsf{RES}}_{t,s}$ simply uses the IC of $LCS_{t,s}$ \cite{Resnik1999}.
-Finally, Jiang \& Conrath's function $S^{\mathsf{JCN}}_{t,s}$ is a different formulation of Lin's using the same arguments.
-The functions $S^{\mathsf{LCH}}_{t,s}$, $S^{\mathsf{RES}}_{t,s}$ and $S^{\mathsf{JCN}}_{t,s}$ produce similarity scores that can be larger than unity.
-To keep these measures close to the unit interval, the constants $c_{i}$ scale the scores with the values $c_{1}=3$, $c_{1}=10$, and $c_{1}=2$.
-These functions fulfill to some extent the principle of identity by returning scores close to~$1$ when the entities are very similar, and scores close to~$0$ when they have few commonalities.
+Finally, Jiang and Conrath's function $S^{\mathsf{JCN}}_{t,s}$ is a different formulation of Lin's using the same arguments.
+The~functions $S^{\mathsf{LCH}}_{t,s}$, $S^{\mathsf{RES}}_{t,s}$ and $S^{\mathsf{JCN}}_{t,s}$ produce similarity scores that can be larger than unity.
+To~keep these measures close to the unit interval, the~$c_{i}$'s are used to scale the scores with the values $c_{1} = 3$, $c_{2} = 10$, and~$c_{3} = 2$.
+These functions fulfill to some extent the principle of identity by returning scores close to~$1$ when the entities are very similar, and~scores close to~$0$ when they have few~commonalities.